dy0gu/jsc-unlocker-extension/README.md

-# Virtual Keyboard Bypass Extension
+# JSC Unlocker 🍀🔒

-This browser extension allows you to bypass the virtual keyboard login/register on [jogossantacasa.pt](https://www.jogossantacasa.pt/), making the password fields editable and allowing password managers to autofill them.
+Removes the virtual keyboard login/register on [jogossantacasa.pt](https://www.jogossantacasa.pt/), making the password fields editable and allowing password managers to autofill them.
 The virtual keyboard also becomes invisible.

-**BONUS: Copy paste also works when using this extension!**
+**BONUS: Copy & Paste also works when using this extension!**

 ## Download